-UnitedHealth tops Street 4Q forecasts
+UnitedHealth tops Street 4Q forecasts, as earnings jump

 - Patty Murray, Maria Cantwell criticized for vote to block prescription drugs from Canada

+Overall, Minnetonka, Minnesota-based UnitedHealth Group Inc. earned $1.9 billion in the fourth quarter, with adjusted earnings totaling $2.11.
+Total revenue grew 9 percent to $47.52 billion.

+Analysts expected, on average, earnings of $2.07 per share on $46.86 billion in revenue, according to Zacks Investment Research.

-UnitedHealth expects full-year earnings in the range of $9.30 to $9.60 per share, with revenue in the range of $197 billion to $199 billion.
+For 2017, UnitedHealth still expects adjusted earnings ranging from $9.30 to $9.60 per share, a forecast it announced in late November.

-UnitedHealth shares have climbed 1 percent since the beginning of the year, while the Standard & Poor’s 500 index has climbed roughly 2 percent.
-The stock has increased 46 percent in the last 12 months.
+Analysts forecast earnings of $9.51 per share on $198.66 billion in revenue, according to FactSet.

+UnitedHealth is the first insurer to report earnings every quarter.
+Many see it as a bellwether for other insurers.

+Shares of UnitedHealth started climbing early Tuesday and was up 60 cents to $162.40 about two hours before markets opened.
+The stock jumped 36 percent last year, easily outpacing broader indexes.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on UNH at https://www.zacks.com/ap/UNH

 Keywords: UnitedHealth Group, Earnings Report, Priority Earnings